-Low fat dog foods can be beneficial for those pets diagnosed with specific health conditions like:
+The best low fat dog foods can be beneficial for pets suffering from specific health conditions like:

-However, finding a good quality low fat dog food can be difficult.
+However, finding a quality low fat dog food can be difficult.

-That’s because to cut back on fat, manufacturers intentionally design dog foods that contain less meat.
+That’s because to cut back on fat, pet food companies are inclined to design dog foods that contain less meat.

-So, unfortunately, most low fat dog foods are also low in protein and high in carbs, too.
+So, most low fat dog foods also tend to be low in protein and high in carbs, too.

-The following low fat dog foods have been selected by the editor of The Dog Food Advisor because they each meet two criteria:
+The following low fat dog foods have been selected by The Dog Food Advisor because they each meet three criteria:

 - Product rated 4 stars or higher